Francisco Lindor's grand slam sends Mets into NLCS with 4-1 win over Phillies in Game 4 of NLDS

 Francisco Lindor’s grand slam sends Mets into NLCS with 4-1 win over Phillies in Game 4 of NLDS

-NEW YORK (AP) — Francisco Lindor hit a grand slam in the sixth inning, his latest clutch swing in an extraordinary season full of them, and the New York Mets reached the National League Championship Series with a 4-1 victory over the Philadelphia Phillies on Wednesday.
+NEW YORK (AP) — Francisco Lindor hit a grand slam in the sixth inning, his latest clutch swing in a storybook season full of them, and the New York Mets reached the National League Championship Series with a 4-1 victory over the Philadelphia Phillies on Wednesday.

 Edwin Díaz struck out Kyle Schwarber with two runners aboard to end it as New York finished off the rival Phillies in Game 4 of their best-of-five Division Series, winning 3-1 to wrap up a postseason series at home for the first time in 24 years.

+“I want to win it all.
+And ours will be a team that will forever be remembered,” Lindor said.
+“This will be a team that comes every 10 years and eats for free everywhere they go.
+And I want to do that.
+I want to do that.
+But the job is not done.”

+With tears in his eyes, outfielder Brandon Nimmo embraced Lindor as the Mets poured onto the field in excitement following the final out.

-Immediately afterward in a raucous locker room, the Mets had their first champagne-soaked clinching celebration in Citi Field’s 16-season history.
+Then, in a raucous locker room, they enjoyed the franchise’s first champagne-soaked clinching celebration in Citi Field’s 16-season history.
+The last time the Mets won a playoff series in their own ballpark was the 2000 NLCS at Shea Stadium — which came 14 years after the most recent of the franchise’s two World Series titles.

 After three days of rest, New York will open the best-of-seven NLCS on Sunday at the San Diego Padres or Los Angeles Dodgers.
 San Diego held a 2-1 lead in their NLDS heading into Game 4 on Wednesday night.